 Responsibilities of the ISC

-The Committee can also review the participating partners and can advise the Board of the Lead Center on changes, based on FTAâ€™s own performance criteria.
+The ISC also reviews the perimeter of the program partnership and can advise the Board of the Lead Center on relevant changes.

-Further roles include
+Further roles include:

-- Commission and approve FTAâ€™s management response to external reviews.
+- Commissioning and approving FTA’s management response to external reviews.